b2ihealthcare/snow-owl/README.md

  2. Click on Add required bundles
  3. Remove `org.eclipse.equinox.http.jetty`, `org.eclipse.jetty.annotations`, all `*jsp*` and `*jasper*` bundles
  4. Set the API bundles to start automatically (`com.b2international.snowowl.api.rest`, `com.b2international.snowowl.snomed.api.rest`) by setting Auto-Start to `true`, and Start Level to `5`.
+ 5. Add the `com.sun.el` bundle and remove the `org.apache.el` bundle if necessary
 6. Run and point your browser to `http://localhost:8080/snowowl/snomed-ct/v2/`
 7. By default Snow Owl will use an empty embedded `H2` database.
 To use `MySQL`, you have to configure the database in the `snowowl_config.yml` configuration file (or copy an existing `MySQL` or `H2` configuration file located in the `releng/com.b2international.snowowl.server.update/assembly/mysql or h2` directory to `<eclipse_home>/target_platform`).